Forex market opening hours: best time to trade FX

 Forex market hours are derived from different geographical trading sessions, meaning you can trade forex around the clock.
-Here, we explain the different forex market opening times, and the best times to trade forex in the UK.
+Here, we explain the different forex market opening times, and the best times to trade forex.

 What are the major forex centres?